 A great way to maintain your weight and as part of a nutritious diet is to eat a lot of salads.
 As of this post, there are 32 salads on this website to give you all kinds of ideas for feeling your best.
 Enjoy!

 - English cucumber sliced thin

 - green pepper, sliced thin

 - green onions, sliced thin

-Arrange raw vegetables on a plate and beets on the side.
+Arrange raw vegetables on a plate.
 Drizzle everything with dressing.

 - 1/2 cup red wine vinegar

 - 1 1/2 teaspoon salt

 - 1 large clove garlic

 Measure all ingredients into a jar and shake until well blended.